-As a Medical Deputizing Service we work to (compliment) complement your regular General Practitioner and practice by providing urgent, after hours primary health care to patients in their home or at aged care facilities.
-This leads to patients having 24 hour access to quality primary care linked to their doctor.
+As a Medical Deputizing Service we work to complement your regular General Practitioner and practice by providing urgent, after hours primary health care to patients in their home or at aged care facilities.
+This leads to patients having 24 hour access to quality primary care when linked to their doctor.

 We offer home visits for treatment of illnesses requiring attention when your doctor is closed such as urinary tract infections, gastroenteritis, migraine and acute headache, earache, fever and, for our elderly, ailments such as falls, acute delirium, cellulitis or respiratory tract infections.

-Telehealth consults are not available if your practice is registered with our service and you have had a face to face visit with you regular doctor within the last 12 months.
+Telehealth consults are available if your practice is registered with our service and you have had a face to face visit with you regular doctor within the last 12 months.